ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer. Use the menu to see other pages.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
+Palliative care works best when it is started as early as needed in the cancer treatment process.

 People often receive treatment for the cancer and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Patients who receive both, often have less severe symptoms and better quality of life, and report they are more satisfied with treatment.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
+During and after treatment, be sure to tell your doctor or another health care team member if you experience a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group.
+It may be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence